BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - **FM:** Failure Mode
 - **LC:** LoadCase
 - **RF:** Reserve Factor
+- **R&L:** Requirements and Limitations

+## 1. About The Project <a id='sec1'></a>

+This project is a part of the repositories to illustrate my software engineering experience.
+This repository especially demonstrates my skills about the software design.

+In the first section, I will start by describing the problem without diving into too much detail.
+Then, I will examine the requirements and limitations (R&L) for the requested software.
+Finally, I will cover the architecture and design aspects based on the those R&L.
+Although this flowchart looks straight forward, the process is an iterative procedure where the R&L, the architecture and the design will evolve eventually.
+Hence, I will have a number of milestones to discuss about the current state of the software as a design review.

 **CAUTION**\
 **This project defines only the core framework of a structural analysis application (SAA).**
-**The other components (e.g. the UI) are excluded intensionally as I am not a frontend developer.**
-**However, I was involved such a project previously and implemented the UI and graphics interface using javascript with the help of Claude AI.**
+**Only the interface (i.e. the R&L) is defined for the other components (e.g. the DB, the UI).**

 ## 2. Problem Definition: Stress Analysis of the Structural Components <a id='sec2'></a>

+The design of structural components (SCs) includes various aspects:
+- Manufacturing R&L
+- Cost analysis
+- Effectivity issues
+- Repairability R&L
+- Ergonomy
+- etc.

+In addition to the above list, the structural analysis (SA) is another part of the design process which is crucial as it validates the safety requirements.
+The SA inspects a SC loaded by a LoadCase (LC) in order to validate if the SC can withstand the loading.
+In other words, the SA can be abstracted as an engine which runs on a given SC-LC combination and returns a measure of safety.
+Formally, the parameters of this abstraction are:
+- **Reserve Factor (RF):** A unitless value to measure the structural analysis result (SAR): the current stiffness / the critical stiffness
+- **Inspection:** The procedure to find the RF value of an SC for a given failure mode (FM)
+- **Sizing:** The procedure to determine the required properties of an SC to have an acceptable RF

-There exist mainly two approaches in the anaysis/inspection of the structural components (SCs):
+There exist mainly two approaches to handle an SA:
-1. The analytical approach to inspect the SCs mainly based on the principles of *the strength of materials*, *fracture mechanics*, etc.
+1. The analytical approach is mainly based on the principles of *the strength of materials*, *fracture mechanics*, etc.
-2. The finite element (FE) approach to inspect the SCs based on the numerical methods
+2. The finite element (FE) approach is based on the numerical methods

 The former relies on the theoretical and experimental rules and data while the later performs numerical calculations based on some primitive physical laws.